Supplemental Spousal Liability Insurance

 An insurer also must provide certain notifications, including a concise statement that SSL insurance is provided or available, as relevant, an explanation of the coverage, and the insurer’s premium for the coverage.

-The Department has created a new declination form (available below) to be used in all situations where the policyholder wishes to decline SSL insurance.
+The Department has created the below declination form to be used in all situations where the policyholder wishes to decline SSL insurance.
 An insurer may put this form on its letterhead or otherwise upload it to its system.